sib-swiss/termal/doc/manual.md

 particularly in remote or SSH-based environments where graphical tools are impractical.

-Termal is a **read-only** viewer.
+termal is a **read-only** viewer.
 It does not modify alignments.
 This may change in future versions.

-Termal is presented in [@junier2025termal].
+termal is presented in [@junier2025termal].

 A companion program, [**termal-export**](#termal-export), produces SVG plots from alignments (see title page).